Is it ok to take probiotics every day?

 One concern people often have is whether their digestive system will become ‘lazy’ if they take probiotics every day.
 But, rest assured, probiotics are not like laxatives and other medications which can cause the gut to become lazy and reliant on them in order to function.
 They are simply replenishing something that should naturally be present in the digestive tract anyway.

-We receive many testimonials from happy customers that take our probiotics on a long-term basis, such as the below review from Stuart in Brighton, who has been taking our product 'For every day' for the last six years:
+We receive many reviews from happy customers that take our probiotics on a long-term basis, such as the below review from Stuart in Brighton, who has been taking our product 'For every day' for the last six years:

 'I cannot praise this product enough.
 In 2008/9 I was in a terrible state.
 I could hardly eat and had barely enough energy to leave the house.
 It came on out of nowhere and after months of tests still nothing showed up, so my GP suggested I look into probiotics as she felt as though some kind of digestive issue was the cause.
 Well, after a lot of experimentation with other types/brands (that didn't really seem to help much) my mum found Optibac at a local pharmacy.
 I gave it a go and WOW!
 Within 3 days my symptoms had disappeared and I got my life back.
 It's no exaggeration to say I was staggered and remain so even 6 years later.
 I would (and do) recommend Optibac to anyone interested.
 Thank you!'